-The tensor $A$ has four virtual indices with a bulk bond dimension $\chi_B$, as well as a physical index of dimension $d = 2^6$ due to the chosen coarse-graining.
-To this end, the basis of six spins is coarse-grained into an effective PEPS site, which introduces next-to-nearest neighbour interactions on the resulting square lattice.
-In order to contract the infinite TN for the calculation of its norm and expectation values, we employ a regular \emph{corner transfer matrix renormalization group} (CTMRG) scheme~\cite{Nishino1996,Nishino1997,Orus2009}.
+The tensor $A$ has four (six) virtual indices with a bulk bond dimension $\chi_B$ on the square (triangular) lattice, as well as a physical index of dimension $d = 2^6$ due to the chosen coarse-graining.
+To this end, the basis of six spins is coarse-grained into an effective PEPS site, which introduces next-to-nearest neighbor interactions on the resulting square lattice, while it remains strictly nearest-neighbor on the triangular lattice.
+In order to contract the infinite TN for the calculation of its norm and expectation values, we employ a regular \emph{corner transfer matrix renormalization group} (CTMRG) scheme~\cite{Nishino1996,Nishino1997,Orus2009,Naumann2026}.
 It calculates fixed-point environment tensors using an iterative power method.
 The unavoidable approximations in this procedure are controlled by an additional refinement parameter, the environment bond dimension $\chi_E$.
-In all simulations, $\chi_E$ is chosen to be sufficiently high for the results to be converged, or as the largest value for computational feasibility. \\
+In all simulations, $\chi_E$ is chosen to be sufficiently high for the results to be converged, or as the largest value for computational feasibility.

 For the labeling convention of the MLL, the two basis vectors are given by